Share via

 Must not be used with reservations

-If you have reserved a quantity, for instance a quantity in inventory, for a distant demand, you might disturb the planning foundation.
+If you reserve a quantity, for instance a quantity in inventory, for a distant demand, you might disturb the planning foundation.
 Even if the projected inventory level is acceptable in relation to the reorder point, the quantities might not be available.
 The system might try to compensate by creating exception orders.
 However, we recommend that the Reserve field is set to Never on items that are planned using a reorder point.

 Maximum Quantity